astsu-dev/vaulty-mobile/README.md

 ## Installation

-You can download the APK file from the [Releases](https://github.com/astsu-dev/vaulty-mobile/releases/latest) page to install the app on your Android device. iOS version is not available at the moment.
+You can install the application from [Google Play](https://play.google.com/store/apps/details?id=com.astsu_dev.vaulty) or download the APK file from the [Releases](https://github.com/astsu-dev/vaulty-mobile/releases/latest) page. iOS version is not available at the moment.

 ## FAQ